 This is why: when you focus on 1 string at a time, you have ALL the advantages that piano players have.

-When piano players put their hands down on their instrument, they see all the music theory linearly spread out under their finger tips.
+When piano players put their hands down on their instruments, they see all the music theory linearly spread out under their fingertips.

 You do NOT have this advantage as a guitarist when you think in position.